Ditectrev/Automation-Tools-for-Courses/Test_README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.
-Hot Area: c) An Azure resource group can contain multiple Azure subscriptions
+Hot Area: An Azure resource group can contain multiple Azure subscriptions

 - [ ] Yes.
 - [x] No.